-I began my Camino with a secret side-mission: to grasp the Spanish language and become ‘fluent’ by the time I finished the walk into Santiago de Compostela.
-However, by Day 15, I’d resigned myself to the fact I’d likely only grasp the barest of basics; a case of ‘too many cooks’ and not enough concentration.
-However, my clear lack of language skills didn’t curtail my experience as a first-time pilgrim.
+I began my Camino with a secret side-mission: to grasp the Spanish language and become ‘fluent’ by the time I arrived in Santiago.
+By the end of Day 15, I’d resigned myself to the fact I’d only grasp the barest of basics.
+A case of ‘too many cooks’ and not enough concentration.
+However, my lack of language skills couldn’t detract from my experience as a first-time pilgrim.

 Camino de Santiago Diary – Day 15

-My morning began well after my fellow wanderers had started their day’s lengthy 31-kilometre journey from Itero de la Vega – where we spent the night on Day 14 – to Villalcázar de Sirga.
+My morning began well after my fellow walkers had begun their journey from Itero de la Vega, where we spent the night on Day 14, to Villalcázar de Sirga.
 The transient rhythm of our rambling pilgrim party had matured into an organic cycle of flowing feet.
-We would often walk alone, then in pairs, next in a trio, and, when we encountered other groups, our boots would collectively disturb dust in step with our engaging conversations.
+We would often walk alone, then in pairs, next in a trio, and, when we encountered other groups, our boots would collectively disturb the dusty track.

 While windswept wheat played the lead role in the day’s agricultural display, I savoured the talent of the Camino’s supporting cast.
 An enormous irrigation channel through Boadilla del Camino and a soldierly plantation forest of poplar trees complemented our journey until we arrived at a farm-style café for a late bocadillo lunch.

 We sat and devoured our supersized sandwiches as donkeys and geese garbled in the background and a brood of chickens clucked about our feet anticipating a downpour of crumbs.
-I did my best to starve the circling scroungers (given I’d already dropped an entire pant size and needed all the food I could eat), though I’m certain to have sacrificed a few morsels while sitting mouth agape trying to decipher the Spanish el menú.
+I did my best to starve the circling scroungers (given I’d already dropped an entire pant size), though I’m certain to have sacrificed a few morsels while sitting mouth agape deciphering the Spanish menú.

 Despite a fortnight of language lessons from Spanish-speaking pilgrims, my hiking brain had slipped into drone mode; my absorption of newfound knowledge had hit an all-time low.
 By Day 15, I had at least worked out why my pronunciations were a hodgepodge of twisted vowels and strained consonants.
-Not only had my lessons switched between an eclectic mix of pilgrim tutors from varying Spanish-speaking (and non-Spanish-speaking) countries, but I learnt the locals would swap their dialects every few hundred kilometres or so along the road.
+Not only had my lessons switched between an eclectic mix of tutors, but I learnt the locals swapped dialects every few hundred kilometres or so.

 From Basque, Castillian, Catalan and Galacian varietals to the vast assortment of international evolutions, it was no wonder I struggled to grasp any level of consistency.
-By the time we arrived at Albergue Municipal Villalcazar de Sirga and joined the night’s multinational gathering for dinner that evening, my tongue was rendered utterly mystified.
+By the time we arrived at our night’s Albergue and joined the multinational gathering for dinner, my tongue was rendered mystified.